-Princeton, N.J.-based Rumson Capital Advisors is raising its first fund-of-funds, called the Rumson Silk Road Fund, PE Week has learned.
-Alex Bangash, the firm’s founder, says that Rumson is raising from $150 million to $250 million for the fund, which will invest in primary managers in China and India.
+Princeton, N.J.-based Rumson Capital Advisors is raising its first fund-of-funds, called the Rumson Silk Road Fund, Buyouts has learned.
+Alex Bangash, the firm’s founder, said that Rumson is raising from $150 million to $250 million for the fund, which will invest in primary managers in China and India.

-Bangash says the fund hopes for a first close of $80 million to $90 million in the fall.
-Bangash says the firm is already deep into due diligence on fund managers in China and India, and has commitments to several funds.
+Bangash said the fund hopes for a first close of $80 million to $90 million in the fall.
+Bangash said the firm is already deep into due diligence on fund managers in China and India, and has commitments to several funds.

-“We’re looking at top-quartile emerging managers,” Bangash says.
+“We’re looking at top-quartile emerging managers,” Bangash said.

 About 40% of the FoF will be dedicated to India and 60% to China.
-The asset class mix he envisions is 35% for venture, 45% for buyouts and 20% for other opportunities.
+The asset class mix he envisions is 45% for buyouts, 35% for venture and 20% for other opportunities.

 The firm is signing leases on offices in Bangalore, India, and Shanghai, China.
-Bangash says that Rumson Capital Advisors intends to continue as a client advisory, but separate from the fund-of-funds.
+Bangash said Rumson Capital Advisors intends to continue as a client advisory, but separate from the fund-of-funds.

 It is the second new FoF for the Indian private equity market to get launched in recent weeks.
-Evolvence Capital recently announced it is raising a $250 million FoF dedicated to India (see PE Week, 5/9/05).
+Evolvence Capital recently announced it is raising a $250 million FoF dedicated to India.

 Bangash won’t disclose the name of the firm’s eight current endowment clients, though they are all East Coast and Midwest top-tier universities.
 About six LPs are committed to anchor the new fund.
 “We want to stay under the radar, at this point,” he said.